Grup Servicii Petroliere: Subsea Services

 The company has developed subsea installation capabilities by acquiring top high-tech subsea survey and SAT diving equipment.
 Simultaneously, GSP initiated a certification program, sustained by a specialized professional team.

-GSP's subsea installation services focus on remotely operated vehicles (ROV) and SAT diving.
+GSP's subsea installation services focus on remotely operated vehicles (ROV) and saturation diving.

 Services include: subsea installation, maintenance, inspection, survey, SAT diving and underwater engineering.

 Offshore Windmill

 GSP also has one-stop services for the offshore wind energy industry, including general contractor, fabrication, installation, logistics, maintenance and project management.

 Training

 GSP Training Center was established in 2009.
 The center offers drilling and maritime regulations courses and is equipped with a drilling simulator (DrillSIM-600).

 In 2010, the center launched its CADET PROGRAM, addressed to graduates specialized in oil and gas, marine and mechanical, hydro-technical and civil engineering and electronics.